Travis Barker Reveals What Makes Him and Kourtney Kardashian "Very Similar" - E! Online

 Travis Barker can count on Kourtney Kardashian.

-"We're very similar, with our backs to the wall," he told said in an interview for Billboard's latest cover story.
+"We're very similar, with our backs to the wall," he said in an interview for Billboard's latest cover story.
 "We have no quit, and I need someone like that in my life."

 Indeed, whether she's helping him remove his stitches or cheering him on at a show, the Poosh founder is always there for the blink-182 drummer (and vice versa).
 And in August, Kourtney helped Travis take a major step: traveling on his first flight since his 2008 plane crash.
 Travis and his friend Adam "DJ AM" Goldstein, were the lone survivors of the crash, which killed four people (Goldstein died from an accidental drug overdose in 2009).